graphile/crystal/docs/library.md

 ### `withPostGraphQLContext(options, callback): Promise<GraphQLExecutionResult>`

-With this function you are required to provide some options and a callback.
-The callback is expected to return a GraphQL execution result.
-Whatever value is returned by the callback will then be returned by `withPostGraphQLContext`.
+This function sets up a PostGraphQL context, calls (and resolves) the callback function within this context, and then tears the context back down again finally resolving to the result of your function.
+The callback is expected to return a promise which resolves to a GraphQL execution result.
 The context you get as an argument to `callback` will be invalid anywhere outside of the `callback` function.

 - **`options`**: An object of options that are used to create the context object that gets passed into `callback`.
   - `pgPool`: A required instance of a Postgres pool from [`pg-pool`][].
 A Postgres client will be connected from this pool.